 Deaths - ex

-Statistics Iceland publishes weekly figures on the number of deaths in the first months of 2020, based on reports from Registers Iceland.
+Statistics Iceland publishes weekly figures on the number of deaths in 2020, based on reports from Registers Iceland.
 The data provide a good estimate of the development of the death rate over the year, although some underestimation is expected in the latest figures on the number of deaths in 2020, mainly due to death notices arriving late to Registers Iceland.
 The weekly deaths will be published once a month.

 Only those with domicile in Iceland at the time of death are counted and the figures are broken down by weeks, age and sex.

 Due to high demand, both internationally and domestically, Statistics Iceland releases statistics on the number of deaths for 2017-2021 by weeks.
 In this way, the effects of the Corona virus (Covid-19) can be monitored in a timely manner and users can compare death rates across countries.